RaddishAI/css2.0/README.md

 ---

 ## Special thanks to
+- **DALL·E**: Generated images used for profile banners and other visuals.
+- Special thanks to:
-- my girlfriend who always helps me with troubleshooting.
+  - My girlfriend, for always supporting me and helping troubleshoot.
-- my former line manager, Oliver Dipple who is an awesome dude.
+  - My former line manager, Oliver Dipple, for his guidance and mentorship.
-- my teachers who helps me whenever I ask.
+  - My teachers, for their invaluable support.
-- ChatGPT for sparring with me.
+  - ChatGPT, for sparring with me during development.

 ---